TL;DR: Agile Failure Patterns — Why Agile is Simple and Complex at the Same Time

-- The fallacy of “We know what we need to build”.
-There is no need for product discovery or hypotheses testing, the senior management can define what is relevant for the product backlog.
+- The fallacy of “We know what we need to build.”
+There is no need for product discovery or hypotheses testing; the senior management can define what is relevant to the product backlog.

-- The organization is not transparent with regard to vision and strategy hence the teams are hindered to become self-organizing.
+- The organization is not transparent about vision and strategy hence the teams are hindered to become self-organizing.

-- Senior management is not participating in Agile processes, e.g. sprint demos, despite being a role model.
-But they do expect a different form of (push) reporting.
+- Senior management is not participating in Agile processes, for example, the sprint demos, despite being a role model.
+Instead, they do expect a different form of (push) reporting.

 - Other departments fail to involve product management from the start.
-A typical behavior in larger organizations is a kind of silo thinking, featured by local optimization efforts without regard to the overall company strategy, often driven by individual incentives, e.g. bonuses.
+Typical behavior in larger organizations is a kind of silo thinking, featured by local optimization efforts without regard to the overall company strategy, often driven by individual incentives, e.g., bonuses.
 (Personal agendas are not always aligned with the company strategy.)

-- Core responsibilities of product management are covered by other departments, e.g. tracking, thus leaving product dependent on others for data-driven decisions.
+- Core responsibilities of product management are covered by other departments, e.g., tracking metrics, thus leaving product dependent on others for data-driven decisions.

-- Product managers w/o a dedicated team can be problem, if the product management team is oversized by comparison to the size of the engineering team.
+- Product managers w/o a dedicated team can be problematic if the product management team is oversized by comparison to the size of the engineering team.

 II.
 Agile Failure At Team Level:

 - Teams are not self-organizing.
-That would require to accept responsibility for the team’s performance and a sense of urgency for delivery and value creation.
-A "team" in this mode is actually more acting like a group—e.g. people waiting at a bus-stop—: They are at the same time in the same place for the same purpose, but that does not result in forming a team.
+That would require accepting responsibility for the team’s performance and a sense of urgency for delivery and value creation.
+A “team” in this mode is more acting like a group—for example, people waiting at a bus-stop—: They are at the same time in the same place for the same purpose, but that does not result in forming a team.
 (The norming, storming, forming, performing cycle seems to be missing.)